-I'm a research scientist at Facebook.
+I'm a research scientist / software engineer at Facebook.
 In 2016, I graduated with a PhD in computer science at Stanford University.
 My PhD focus was in cryptography and security, advised by Dan Boneh.

-Most of my recent research has been on the constructions of this new, exciting cryptographic primitive called "order-revealing encryption", and also more generally, multi-input functional encryption.
-Learn more about our ORE research efforts here.
+Some of my past research has focused on the constructions of a cryptographic primitive called "order-revealing encryption", and also more generally, multi-input functional encryption.
+Learn more about the ORE research efforts here.

-I have also implemented a few of my research projects that have produced cryptographic primitives.
-These are all released on GitHub under an open source license.
+I have also implemented a few of these research projects that have produced cryptographic primitives.
+These are all released on GitHub under a permissive open-source license.

 A Rust implementation of a STARK prover and verifier for arbitrary computations.